UM-ARM-Lab/uncertainty_planning_core/README.md

 - Interface for robot simulators to integrate with the planner
 - Concrete instantiations of the planner and execution policy for SE(2), SE(3), and linked robots

 While the planner and execution policy are themselves template-based, this package provides a library containing concrete instantiations of the planner for different types of robot.
-When possible, you should use these rather interfacing with the planner directly.
+When possible, you should use these rather than interfacing with the planner directly.

 ## Dependencies